Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Abstract

 \section{Abstract}

 In this work, we solve a discrete optimal transport problem in a nonuniform environment.
-The key challenge is to form the cost matrix, which requires finding the optimal path between two points, and for this task we formulate and solve the associated Euler-Lagrange equations.
-A main theoretical result of ours is to provide verifiable sufficient conditions of optimality of the solution of the Euler-Lagrange equation.
-We propose new algorithms to solve the problem, and illustrate our results and performance of the algorithms on several numerical examples.
+To solve the optimal transport problem, we build the cost matrix and then use classical solvers for discrete optimal transport.
+The challenge is to form the cost matrix, which requires finding the optimal path between two points, and for this task we formulate and solve the associated Euler-Lagrange equations.
+A main contribution of ours is to provide verifiable sufficient conditions of optimality of the solution of the Euler-Lagrange equation and to propose new algorithms to to check optimality a-posteriori, thus validating the (exact) computation of the cost matrix.
+We illustrate our results and performance of the algorithms on several numerical examples in 2 and 3 dimensions.

 .
 Vectors are indicated with boldface and matrices with capital letters.
 For a symmetric matrix $A$, we will write $A\succ 0$ to signify that $A$ is positive definite.
 The standard basis of $\Rn$ is indicated with $\{\e_i\}_{i=1}^n$.
 A continuous function $\x:\ [0,1]\to \Rn$ will be called a trajectory, or a path.
 The set $\Paths(\ba,\bb)$ will be the set of differentiable trajectories from $\ba\in \Rn$ to $\bb\in \Rn$.
 In particular, if $\x\in \Paths(\ba,\bb)$, then $\x(0)=\ba$ and $\x(1)=\bb$.
 A smooth and strictly positive real valued scalar function $K(\x)$, from $\Rn$ to $\R^+$, is called a weight (or a kernel).
 The norm of a vector $\x$ will always be the Euclidean norm, unless otherwise stated.